-One day by chance, I stumbled across Data School on Seek, and my friend advised this would be a good start into the industry based on my experience and skill set.
+One day by chance, I stumbled across Data School on Seek, and my friend advised this would be a good start in the industry based on my experience and skill set.
 The Application was simple, “create a winning viz”.
 As I began playing around with tableau, I knew instantly I had no idea how to proceed.
 If you are able to one day visit my tableau public profile, you will see some of my very first vizes, which are good examples of bad vizes.
-My first vizes was a dashboard of a map that showed the number of cats and dogs in USA and my first very first submission to Data School was a dashboard on Australian Weather.
+My first vizes was a dashboard of a map that showed the number of cats and dogs in the USA and my first very first submission to Data School was a dashboard on Australian Weather.
 I daresay these vizes wouldn’t stand a chance.
-But how did I complete a 360 turn, and caught the eye of the data school coaches?
+But how did I complete a 360 turn, and catch the eye of the data school coaches?
 When I reflect back, I was really fortunate enough to have a lot of support and below are the things I’ll like to share that made my application successful.

 Do your Homework and Research

 The first and utmost is to have a good understanding of the application requirements.
 If you were like me and thought, putting a few charts together into a tableau dashboard, you might need to rethink.
 For me when I first did that, I knew I had some skill gaps.
 I had some time, so I decided to learn a little bit more about data analytics.
 And this actually helped a lot in understanding the foundations of data analytics, and it gave me a lot of confidence in knowing what is actually going on from the backend.
 Afterwards, I tried to absorb as much Tableau content as I could.
 This ranged from youtube videos, Vizes of the Days, previous cohort’s applications and the Tableau community.
 This allowed me to have a better understanding of the Tableau program.